 Talk with a therapist or loved ones to identify what stresses you out the most so that you can create personalized solutions to the problem.
 Eventually, you will land on effective stress-reducing practices like meditation, work-life boundaries, or implementing practice management software.

 At backdocket, we created practice management software that helps firms grow and makes life easier for lawyers.
-From case management to office calendars and intake assistance, our practice management software is an integral part of reducing stress in a lawyer’s life.
+From case management to office calendars and intake assistance, our practice management software is integral to reducing stress in a lawyer’s life.